 This student newspaper, published monthly, is a public forum for all students at MWCC to discuss what is happening on campus.
 Students are invited to contribute articles, letters to the editor, photographs, cartoons and drawings.
 This is a student-run newspaper where students have a chance to express their views, develop professional portfolio’s through publication, and practice journalistic skills.

 The Student Government Association is an elected group of students who represent students’ interests to the College’s administration.
 The SGA assists in planning campus programming and in allocating funding to the student clubs and organizations on campus.
-The requirements for eligibility to run for a SGA position include being in good academic standing (minimum 2 QPA), and being enrolled in a minimum of 6 credits.
+The requirements for eligibility to run for a SGA position include being in good academic standing (minimum 2 GPA), and being enrolled in a minimum of 6 credits.
 Elections for SGA positions are held in September and April.
-For a full description of the SGA, click on this link SGA By-Laws Amended September 24, 2015.
+For a full description of the SGA, click on this link SGA By-Laws Amended March 2021

 Interest and Social Clubs